thedevd/techBlog/springboot/microservices/spring-cloud-config-server/README.md

 ## [Spring Cloud Config Server](https://github.com/thedevd/techBlog/tree/master/springboot/microservices/inventory-microservice) (Configuration Manager)
-One of the challange in microservice architecture is managing the configurations for microservices.
+One of the challange in microservice architecture is managing the external configurations for microservices.
 In typical microservice architecture we usually have number of instances of services running with mutliple environments, what I mean -
 * lets say we have three microservices [microservice-1, microservice-2 and microserver-3].
-Now suppose we have different different configurations specific to environment (dev/qa/prod) for each of the services.
+Now suppose we have different different external configurations specific to environment (dev/qa/prod) for each of the services.
 So the `problem is How to enable a service to run in multiple environments without modification`.
-* One way of managing these configurations is to keep all environment specific configuration withing microservice itself, but as soon as you scale your applications to run large no of services on multiple environments, it becomes difficult to manage those configurations which are stored in microservice level.
+* One way of managing these external configurations is to keep all environment specific external configuration withing microservice itself, but as soon as you scale your applications to run large no of services on multiple environments, it becomes difficult to manage those configurations which are stored in microservice level.
-* Better way to manage them is to store all configurations in a central place which makes managing those external properties/configurations easy for services across all environments.
+* Better way to manage them is to store all external configurations in a central place which makes managing those external properties/configurations easy for services across all environments.
 Another advantage of keeping them in centralized repository is that as an application moves through the deployment pipeline from dev to test and then into production, we can easily manage the configuration between those environments and be assured that applications have everything they need to run when they are migrated.
 So in nutshell we would have these benefits -
   * A service can be run in multiple environments - dev, test, qa, staging, production - without modification and/or recompilation.
   * Different environments have different instances of the external/3rd party services, so a service can be provided with required configuration data that tells it how to connect to the external/3rd party services based on the environment type.
 For example, the database network location and credentials.

-`Spring-Cloud-Config-Server is the module in the spring cloud which is used to manage the configurations stored in centralized repostitory`
+`Spring-Cloud-Config-Server is the module in the spring cloud which is used to manage the external configurations stored in centralized repostitory`

 <p align="center">
 <img src="https://github.com/thedevd/imageurls/blob/master/sprintboot/spring-cloud-config-server.png">